ReiGnboW86/breakbot/README.md

 Add check for which timezone to be used (either discord server, server manager, or individial)

-Add a specific message if a break is longer than X minutes to make it a lunch break
+Add a specific message if a break is longer than 30 minutes to make it a lunch break (IMPLEMENTED)

 Changing formatting of longer times (over 60 minutes) to show HH:MM:SS remaining instead of just MM:SS